d2verb/pscan/README.md

 # pscan - a simple port scanner
-pscan is a simple port scanner. not working.
+pscan is a simple port scanner.
 Tested on Linux (container on macOS).
 Doesn't work on macOS.

 ## Installation
 ```